¨Paul Ryan looks like the car rental salesman who bullies you into getting full coverage.¨

 - While typically, you want to avoid returning a vehicle to a different office than you rented it from, sometimes it can work out.
 You may pay as much or less for a car rental when you return the car to an office located a long distance from where you rented it.
 I was surprised to discover that it cost me $50 less to rent a car for a week in Peoria, Illinois in 2006 and return it to Providence, Rhode Island than to rent a car to travel around Peoria for a week.

 Typical Extra Car Rental Fees (Often a Rip-Off)

 Watch out for car rental companies’ additional fees.
-I have found that rental car companies are most likely to force you to pay unexpected fees for all travel businesses.
+Rental car companies are most likely to force you to pay unexpected fees for all travel businesses.
 Some of these fees include:

-- Early and late return and pick up fees: it is essential that you return or even pick up your car at the time that you indicated in advance to avoid fees.
+- Early and late return and pick up fees.
+Return or even pick up your car at the time that you indicated in advance to avoid fees.
 (I was once charged for dropping off a vehicle late because the staff was so overwhelmed at Chicago-O’Hare with car check-ins that they did not process the paperwork until three hours after I dropped the car off).
 The penalty for returning your vehicle earlier than indicated on the rental contract is sometimes called “rental change fee” and can be as high as $15-20.
-If you turn your car in late, you will probably pay a fee as well as an hourly or daily rate for the extra rental time.
+If you turn your car in late, you will pay a fee as well as an hourly or daily rate for the extra rental time.
 Expect to pay a full day’s charge for these optional items if you return the car late.